Motion to Exclude Plaintiff's Mental Health Records

 DAVIS MONROE, M.D., et al.

 Case No. CAL-12-133213MOTION IN LIMINE TO EXCLUDE EVIDENCE OF MENTAL HEALTH TREATMENT

 Plaintiff, Kristen Carlton moves to exclude any evidence of any mental health treatment the Plaintiff may have received in the past and in support thereof states as follows:Argument

-This case involves a claim of medical negligence arising out of a gall bladder operation performed by Defendant Monroe on January 31, 2012.
-Plaintiff was a 55 year old retired woman who presented to the hospital with complaints of abdominal pain.
+This case involves a claim of medical negligence arising out of a gallbladder operation performed by Defendant Monroe on January 31, 2017.
+Plaintiff was a 55-year-old retired woman who presented to the hospital with complaints of abdominal pain.

 She was diagnosed with an infection and inflammation of the gallbladder.
 Dr. Monroe performed the gallbladder removal surgery and, Plaintiff alleges, cut and clipped the common bile duct, as well as cutting and clipping the cystic duct.

 Plaintiff claims that Dr. Monroe breached the standard of medical care when she placed a clip(s) on and cut the Plaintiff’s common bile and cystic ducts, causing her a physical injury resulting in multiple procedures and a Roux-en-Y procedure.

 The Defendant filed Notices of Depositions Duces Tecum to all of the Plaintiff’s medical providers.
 These subpoenas requested not only medical records but all mental health records.
 On July 15, 2017, this Court denied the Plaintiff’s Motion to Quash these subpoenas and the Defendant proceeded to subpoena all of the Plaintiff’s mental health records in what can only be described as a “fishing expedition.”